friedbrice/AutoDiff/README.md

 Thanks to Branium for hosting.
 Thanks to the Santa Monica Haskell User Group for giving me the chance to speak.

-Special thanks to Phil Freeman, for noticing that the symbolic differentiation works without adding any extra code other than the `Num` instance for `Expr a`
+Special thanks to Phil Freeman, for noticing that the symbolic differentiation works automatically, without needing to repeat the code in "AutoDiff.hs".

 ## Further Reading